CastleCorp/image-login/Readme.md

 Requires python3
 Run `pip3 install -r requirements.txt` to install dependencies, then `python3 login.py` to start the server.

+In `login.py` set a secret key for your app to access session context.

 ## Usage
 Just enter a username, select an image for your password, and register your account.
 To login, enter your username, upload the same image, and you'll be logged in.